|This is Great Falls Public Schools: A slide presentation of facts and information about GFPS

 The Board is committed to ensuring that all students graduate and are college and/or career ready.
 Every school must improve teaching and learning with a focus on the Montana Content Standards (MCS).
 Our expectation is that every student will make at least one year of academic growth in each school year.

-o By the deadlines set forth by the State of Montana, the District will implement the Montana Content Standards (MCS) in all content areas by providing clear goals for student learning and by focusing instruction and assessment on the knowledge and essential skills that all students will demonstrate for college and/or career readiness.
+o The District will develop clear goals for student learning and will focus instruction and assessment on the knowledge and essential skills required for college and/or career readiness.

-o By 2015, the District will expand pre-school opportunities for three to five year olds emphasizing kindergarten readiness, in order to close the achievement gap.
+o By 2016, the District will enhance and expand pre-school opportunities for three to five year olds emphasizing kindergarten readiness, in order to close the achievement gap.

-o By 2016, the District will increase the graduation rate to 92%.
-The graduation rate is defined here as the percentage of students who complete the requirements on-time with their cohort.
-By 2016, The District will increase the completion rate to 95%
+o By 2018, the District will increase the graduation rate to 92%.
+The graduation rate is defined as the percentage of students who complete the requirements on-time with their cohort.
+By 2018, the District will increase the completion rate to 95%.
+The completion rate counts students who complete the high school graduation requirements of a school district, including early graduates, during the previous school year, or complete the high school graduation requirements of a school district at the end of summer prior to the current school year.

 Stewardship and Accountability